 The biggest uncertainty surrounding gas demand and price projections is related to

-4. A Brief History of SADC Gas Markets
+4. A Brief History of SADC Natural Gas Markets

-Information available on the historical development of the SADC gas market is focused on four SADC countries; Angola, Tanzania, Mozambique and South Africa.
-The other remaining SADC countries either started only recently in gas exploration, or have gas markets in their absolute infancy.
+The information available on the historical development of the SADC gas market is focused on four SADC countries; Angola, Tanzania, Mozambique and South Africa.
+The other remaining SADC countries either started only recently in gas exploration or have gas markets in their absolute infancy.
 Madagascar is currently considering exploration natural gas reserves, and Namibia has already discovered two smaller fields offshore.

 4.2.
 Market Size Growth